curioushi/BlenderFunc/README.md

 This repo was inspired by BlenderProc: https://github.com/DLR-RM/BlenderProc.git

-The differences between this project and BlenderProc are:
+The differences between this project and BlenderProc:

 - Instead of writing config in BlenderProc, you can directly write python script to control the data generation process, which gives you more flexibility